 Before travelling, it is strongly recommended that you obtain comprehensive travel insurance which will cover all Tanzanian medical costs, including medical repatriation/evacuation, repatriation of remains and legal costs.
 You should check any exclusions and, in particular, that your policy covers you for the activities you want to undertake.

 International passengers entering mainland Tanzania and Zanzibar are not required to present a COVID 19 vaccination certificate or negative COVID 19 test on arrival.
-Health officials may screen passengers for COVID 19 symptoms on arrival or randomly select passengers for rapid antigen testing.

 General Travel Advice

 In weighing up the decision to travel to Tanzania at this time, one should take into consideration the risk of restrictions being introduced during their travel and the impact which responding to COVID-19 may have on local health care systems over the course of their proposed visit.

 You should monitor developments regularly and follow the advice of local authorities.

 Private healthcare facilities with the capability to respond to COVID-19 cases exist, but capacity is limited.
 You should be aware that in the event of a significant COVID-19 outbreak in Tanzania, the ability to access treatment for other ailments is likely to be limited.